Welcome to today's edition of the Rush 24-7 podcast.

 However long it takes to win this, that's no longer the objective.

-Getting out, because the American people don't want to see it anymore.
+Getting out because the American people don't want to see it anymore.

-They just they they they they're gonna continue to watch the news and they don't want to see this.
+They're going to continue to watch the news and they don't want to see this.

 It's no more complicated than that.